College admissions in the United States: Planning

-Timing

-For those intending to enter college immediately after high school, the admissions process usually begins during a student's eleventh grade when a student meets with a guidance counselor, selects some colleges, and perhaps visits a few campuses.
-The summer before twelfth grade is a time when many applicants finalize application plans and perhaps begin writing essays.
-Further, they decide whether to apply by early or regular decision.
 International students may need to take tests showing English-language proficiency such as the TOEFL, IELTS, or PTE Academic.
 The twelfth grade is when applications are submitted.

-Over the past three years, the subreddit r/applyingtocollege has been a tool used by high school students to familiarize themselves with the college application process.

 Selection of colleges

 Rankings

 There are many college and university rankings, including those by U.S. News & World Report, Business Insider, Money, Washington Monthly, and Forbes.

 Rankings have been the subject of much criticism.
-Since much of the data is provided by colleges themselves, schools can manipulate the rankings to enhance prestige, such as Claremont McKenna misreporting average SAT statistics, and Emory University misreporting student data for "more than a decade," as well as reports of false data from the United States Naval Academy and Baylor University.
-There is hypocrisy surrounding rankings: some colleges pretend to loathe the guidebooks that rank them, yet if they get a good write-up, they "wave it around like a bride's garter belt."
+Since much of the data is provided by colleges themselves, schools can manipulate the rankings to enhance prestige, such as Claremont McKenna misreporting average SAT statistics, and Emory University misreporting student data for "more than a decade", as well as reports of false data from the United States Naval Academy and Baylor University.
+There is hypocrisy surrounding rankings: some colleges pretend to loathe the guidebooks that rank them, yet if they get a good write-up, they "wave it around like a bride's garter belt".

 The choices made by colleges to boost their rankings have been criticized as destructive.
 Rankings may not take a college's affordability into account, factor in the average student indebtedness after college, or measure how well colleges educate their students.
 Rankings have been accused of tuning their algorithms to entrench the reputations of a handful of schools while failing to measure how much students learn.
 Some admission counselors maintain that rankings are poor predictors of a college's overall quality.

-In 2007, members of the Annapolis Group discussed a letter to college presidents asking them not to participate in the U.S. News & World Report "reputation survey."
+In 2007, members of the Annapolis Group discussed a letter to college presidents asking them not to participate in the U.S. News & World Report "reputation survey".
 A majority of the approximately 80 presidents at the meeting agreed not to participate, although the statements were not binding.
 Members pledged to develop alternative web-based information formats in conjunction with several collegiate associations.
 U.S. News & World Report responded that their peer assessment survey helps to measure a college's "intangibles" such as the ability of a college's reputation to help a graduate win a first job or entrance into graduate school.